Skip to navigation menu Skip to content

 Chemotherapy refers to medicines that kill cancer cells.

-Your child’s doctors may suggest chemotherapy to shrink the kidney tumor and/or to kill cancer cells that might be elsewhere in your child’s body.
+Your doctors may suggest chemotherapy to shrink the kidney tumor or to kill cancer cells that might be elsewhere in the body.

-Most children with kidney cancer get these medicines through a vein (called intravenous or IV).
+Most often for kidney cancer, we give these medicines through a vein (called intravenous or IV).
 The medicine enters the bloodstream and treats cancer cells in the whole body.
-The type of chemotherapy your child gets depends on the type of tumor.
+The type of chemotherapy depends on the type and stage of tumor.

-Our patients receive chemotherapy at our main hospital campus in Seattle.
-Most children get chemotherapy at our outpatient infusion center as a day procedure.
+We provide chemotherapy at our main hospital campus in Seattle, often as a day procedure, at our outpatient infusion center.

 See more about getting chemotherapy at Seattle Children’s.